 How long are the sessions?

-The first initial session, lasts 90 minutes to complete the intake.
-An intake requires us to gather your background history so that we have a better understanding you as a whole person, the timeline of your symptoms or concerns, and any other items that may be contributing to your current difficulties.
+The initial session, lasts approximately 90 minutes.
+During this session we gather your background history to gain a better understanding of you as a whole person, the timeline of your symptoms or concerns, and any other items that may be contributing to your current difficulties.
 The therapy sessions following last 50 minutes.

 Is talking really healing?